Lightweight Full-Convolutional Siamese Tracker: Experiments

 \subsubsection{IOU}

-To fully optimize the tracking pipeline of our model, we conduct an evaluation of several IoU loss functions and present the results in Table \ref{tab:table14}.
-WIoU \cite{wiou}, when compared to the widely-used GIoU \cite{giou}, achieves an average improvement of 0.2\% in both AUC and precision on LightFC, outperforming all other IoU loss functions.
-Consequently, WIoU \cite{wiou} is selected as our IoU loss function.
+To fully optimize the tracking pipeline of the model, this paper evaluates several IoU loss functions and presents the results in Table \ref{tab:table14}.
+WioU \cite{wiou} achieves an average improvement of 0.2 \% in both AUC and precision on LightFC compared to the widely used GIoU \cite{giou}, outperforming all other IoU loss functions.
+Consequently, WIoU \cite{wiou} is selected as the IoU loss function for the trackers.